Bladder Cancer Surgery

 This surgical procedure is used when the cancer is found to have invaded the bladder muscle.
 The surgeon removes the entire bladder and surrounding lymph nodes in order to keep the cancer from spreading to other organs and tissues.
 In men, the prostate is also removed.
-In women, the uterus, fallopian tubes, ovaries, and part of the vagina are typically removed.
+In women, the uterus, fallopian tubes, ovaries, and part of the vagina may also be removed.

-- Ileal conduit/loop: With the ileal conduit, an opening (stoma) in the abdomen so urine can continuously drains to an external appliance attached outside the abdomen.
+- Ileal conduit/loop: With the ileal conduit, an opening (stoma) in the abdomen is created to allow urine to continuously drain into an external appliance attached outside the abdomen.

-- Continent cutaneous urinary reservoir (CUR): The CUR is a storage system that the patient drains every few hours using a catheter inserted through a opening on the abdomen.
+- Continent cutaneous urinary reservoir (CUR): The CUR is a storage system that the patient drains every few hours using a catheter inserted through an opening in the abdomen.

-- Orthotopic neobladder: This involves reconstructing a bladder.
-SCCA physicians have pioneered techniques for doing this.
-A neobladder is a “new bladder” made from a section of the bowel.
+- Orthotopic neobladder: This involves constructing a new bladder.
+SCCA and UW Medicine surgeons pioneered techniques for creating a neobladder (“new bladder”) made from a section of the bowel.
 It is connected to the urethra so that patients can urinate as they did before surgery.

 Robot-Assisted Surgery for Bladder Cancer